DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-08-gathering-school-direct-contact-details-from-higher-education-institutions.md

 We’ll send invitations to the people whose details you gave.

-The courses you accredit will be made available for applications through GOV.​UK once the partner sets up an account.
+The courses you accredit will be made available for applications through GOV.UK once the partner sets up an account.

 # Help and support